-Four elements - calcium, phosphorus, magnesium, and sulphur - plus sodium and potassium which control both the water balance and electrical signalling in the body - are called macro-minerals because we need relatively large amounts each day (300–3,000mg).
-Sulphur is largely ignored because it’s a component of many proteins so, if you’re not lacking protein you’re unlikely to be lacking sulphur.
+Four elements – What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,…, phosphorus, What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous…, and sulphur – plus sodium and What it does: Enables nutrients to move in and waste products to move out of cells, promotes healthy nerves and muscles, maintains fluid balance in… which control both the water balance and electrical signalling in the body – are called macro-minerals because we need relatively large amounts each day (300–3,000mg).
+Sulphur is largely ignored because it’s a component of many proteins so, if you’re not lacking Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… you’re unlikely to be lacking sulphur.

 The remaining elements are called trace minerals because we need only traces each day (30mg–30mcg).
 But all these minerals are required in tiny amounts compared to carbon, hydrogen and oxygen.